khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 51
+#### <ins>**ABI**</ins>
+When a program has complied it produces two outputs, one is bytecode and the other is ABI.
+ABI is the standard way to communicate the contract and it’s produced in JSON format.
+It contains function signatures of the contract, their inputs, and outputs along with data types.

 ### Day 50
 #### <ins>**Bytecode**</ins>
 The program for a smart contract is written in high-level programming languages like solidity.
 While the program is compiled it generates two outputs that are bytecode and ABI.
 Bytecode is the instructions in a low-level language that can be understood by the EVM.
 The byte code is not in human-readable form but can be readable to machines.
 It looks like the following,